shaloo/docs.arcana/docs/validators/onboard-validators.md

 The data directory where all the node-specific and shared data will be stored, this data will have to be backed up regularly by the nodes to maintain some redundancy.

-!!! an-caution "Keep your data directory strictly private!"
+!!! an-warning "Keep your data directory strictly private!"

       The data directory specified above is used for storing multiple items that are secret.
 Besides initializing the directories for holding the [Tendermint](https://tendermint.com/) state and key share data, it also stores private keys on a file.